Vande Bharat Mission phase 5: Full list of Flights schedule, registration link, fares

 Vande Bharat Mission phase 4: AI to operate 170 flights to and from 17 countries between July 3-15

-From July 3, the fourth phase of Vande Bharat Mission begins serving as a significant precursor to the resumption of the regular passenger flights that may take time to begin in its earlier form, but may commence soon in the form of an extension of the present Vande Bharat Mission.
+From July 3, the fourth phase of Vande Bharat Mission begins serving as a significant precursor to the resumption of the regular passenger flights that may take time to begin in its earlier form but may commence soon in the form of an extension of the present Vande Bharat Mission.

 The mission began on May 6.
 Over 4.75 lakh Indians have returned to India from abroad since then.
 To keep up with the demands, the mission has been extended.
 Phase two and phase three saw equal enthusiasm.